 - 3. Responsibilities of councillors on social media

 Councillors are personally responsible for the content they publish on any form of social media.
-Publishing or allowing to be published (in the form of a comment) an untrue statement about a person which is damaging to their reputation may incur a defamation action for which you will be personally liable.
+Publishing an untrue statement about a person which is damaging to their reputation may incur a defamation action for which you will be personally liable.
 The same applies if you pass on any similar untrue statements you receive.

 Social media sites are in the public domain and it is important to ensure you are confident of the nature of the information you publish.
 Once published, content is almost impossible to control and may be manipulated without your consent, used in different contexts, or further distributed.